sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Tracking_Position_and_Heading.md

 As with the Ti.Geolocation.getCurrentPosition() example, the location data is returned in the event object's coords property.
 The listener callback will be executed every time your device detects a new location.

-Continually monitoring the GPS for location will consume a mobile device's battery much faster than usual.
+{{% alert title="⚠️ Warning" color="primary" %}}Continually monitoring the GPS for location will consume a mobile device's battery much faster than usual.
 Be sure that you actually need to be constantly handling the device's location before using this method.
-If you do, be sure to remove the location event listener via Ti.Geolocation.removeEventListener() when you are not actively using the location information.
+If you do, be sure to remove the location event listener via Ti.Geolocation.removeEventListener() when you are not actively using the location information.{{% /alert %}}

 #### Android lifecycle events